RuslanAgishev/motion_planning/README.md

 python python_src/rrts/3D/rrt3D.py
 ```
 <img src="https://github.com/RuslanAgishev/motion_planning/blob/master/figures/rrt/rrt_short_path1.png" width="400"/> <img src="https://github.com/RuslanAgishev/motion_planning/blob/master/figures/rrt/rrt3D.png" width="400"/>

+Here the RRT nodes and edges are depicted in blue, the retrieved path out of the tree is green, while the orange curve is a shortened trajectory .

 ### Layered planner (RRT+APF)
 An example of layered planner with RRT as a global path constructor and APF is responsible for local trajectory creation.